‘To All The Boys I’ve Loved Before’ Star Noah Centineo Reveals The Qualities His Ideal Woman Must Have

 Fans might recognize Noah Centineo for his breakout role as Jesus Adams-Foster in the Freeform family series, The Fosters, which came to an end after five seasons in June.
 Centineo joined the show in Season 3, replacing Jake T. Austin, who originally portrayed Jesus for the first two seasons.

-Now that the series has ended, Centineo is diving head-first into the film world and landed his first, major role opposite newcomer, Lana Condor, as her love interest in the teenage rom-com.
+Now that the series has ended, Centineo is diving head-first into the film world, and has landed his first major role opposite newcomer Lana Condor, as her love interest in the teenage rom-com.

 As To All The Boys I’ve Loved Before continues to enjoy major success, fans might be keen to know what exactly Centineo is looking for in a woman in real life and as it turns out, there are only two qualities that the Florida native places at a high level.